563 related texts · 17 related myths · Page 3 of 12

 It wasn't just a simple "Okay, God, I'll go."
 According to the Legends of the Jews, as retold by Ginzberg, Moses' agreement came with conditions.
 He wanted assurances that his requ...

-We often think of him as this revered figure, almost from birth.
+Him is often remembered as this revered figure, almost from birth.
 But what about his younger days?
-Did he always believe? to a fascinating, and somewhat irreverent, story about his ...
+Did he always believe? to a fascinating, and somewhat irreverent, story about hi...

-We all know the story of the ten plagues.
+The familiar story centers on the ten plagues.
 God unleashing a series of devastating blows against Egypt to convince Pharaoh to let the Israelites go.
-But there's often more than meets...
+But there's often more than ...

-Ancient Jewish texts grapple with that very question, often framing it as divine retribution – a cosmic balancing of the scales.
-And there's no better place to see this play out th...
+Ancient Jewish texts confront that very question, often framing it as divine retribution – a cosmic balancing of the scales.
+And there's no better place to see this play out than i...

 The stakes might be higher than we imagine.
-Imagine this: you’re wandering in the desert, sustained only by miraculous bread falling from the sky – manna.
-God gives very specific i...
+You’re wandering in the desert, sustained only by miraculous bread falling from the sky – manna.
+God gives very specific instructions ab...

 The Talmud, in Tractate Chullin 60b, quotes God as saying, "Dead things come before Me and leave Me imbued with life."
 Powerful.
 But what does it really mean?
 The Sages, in their i...